MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v1.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-[PREVIEW] Pause a pipeline run to wait for manual interaction.
+Pause a pipeline run to wait for manual interaction.
 Works only with YAML pipelines.
 <!-- :::editable-content-end::: -->

 :::moniker-end